cnbeining/Mukioplayer-Py-Mac/README.md

 -----

 Please do not include anything besides characters or numbers in your folder or filename.
 There ’s no guarantee that symbols would be cool.
+(Update: This should be fixed in version .05.
+Open an issue if it does not work.)

 Make sure you use Python 2.7, 3.3 won’t work for it doesn’t have some important network modules.